 Certificate in CBT Skills

-This is a post-qualification CPD training in Cognitive Behavioural Therapy skills that equates to 36 hours’ CPD endorsed by COSRT.
-The part-time structured programme of 6 days taught over 3 weekends across approximately three months allows participants to practise the CBT techniques between each course module.
+This is a post-qualification CPD training in Cognitive Behavioural Therapy skills that equates to 36 hours’ CPD.
+This part-time structured programme of 6 days taught over 3 weekends across approximately three months allows participants to practise the CBT techniques between each course module.
+This course is not designed for anyone who wishes to train as a CBT therapist from scratch.
+Rather, it is additional training in how to use CBT, tailored for therapists who are already qualified and practising in another modality.

 Certificate in CBT Skills